anandsitaram/dailyExpenseTracker/README.md

 - **Web** → data is encrypted with a non-extractable key stored in the browser, ciphertext kept in `localStorage`
 - **Mobile** → data is encrypted with a key stored in the device's Keychain (iOS) or Keystore (Android), ciphertext kept in `AsyncStorage`

-Because nothing is stored anywhere else, an app reinstall, a browser data reset, or a new device will not carry your data forward automatically — use the built-in **Backup & Restore** feature to export a backup first and restore it afterward.
-Backup files are separately encrypted with a password you choose (PBKDF2 + AES), independent of the at-rest encryption above, since a backup file is meant to leave the device.
-See [`docs/PRIVACY_POLICY.md`](docs/PRIVACY_POLICY.md) for the full policy.

-## 💳 A note on "payment method"

-There is no real payment processing in this app.
-"Payment method" simply records *how* you paid for something you already spent money on — Cash, UPI, Credit Card, Debit Card, or Bank Transfer — purely for your own tracking.

 ## 🎯 The goal